jacobcode01/Dashly/README.md

 # ---------------- When should it run? ----------------
 on:
   schedule:
     - cron: "30 4 * * *" # Run the workflow daily at 10:00 AM
   workflow_dispatch: # Allow manual run from GitHub UI

 # ---------------- Authority to update Repository ----------------
 permissions:
   contents: write

+# ---------------- Run Only One Pipeline at a Time ----------------
-# ---------------- Prevent overlapping runs from racing on the DB / git push ----------------
+# Queues overlapping runs (cron + manual) instead of letting them race on the DB
 concurrency:
   group: etl-pipeline
-  cancel-in-progress: false
+  cancel-in-progress: false # Don't kill an in-progress run, let it finish, queue the next one instead

 # ---------------- Set of steps to run ----------------
 jobs:
   data-pipeline:
     runs-on: ubuntu-latest # Use a Linux VM for the Job
     timeout-minutes: 30 # Prevents stuck workflows from running forever

     env: # Shared env variables available to all scripts
       DB_USER: ${{ secrets.DB_USER }}